updated by Bryan Davis 2 days ago

 National Oceanic & Atmospheric Administration (NOAA) NOAA National Weather Service (NWS) Fleet Numerical Meteorology and Oceanography Center (FNMOC) Scripps Institution of Oceanography XTide - Harmonic tide clock and tide predictor University of South Carolina's Wethey Lab NOAA National Center for Environmental Predictions (NCEP) NWS Environmental Modeling Center's Marine Modeling and Analysis Branch National Environmental Satellite, Data, and Information Service (NESDIS)

 Always check the weather models, to see for yourself and learn to forecast the next swell... we'll post changes if needed...
-NOTE: Swami's Predications are his own observations!!
+NOTE: Bryan's Predications are his own observations!!
 But he is not responsible if...

 • you did not catch it offshore and glassy.